ProjectDock/LookMeCoding/README.md

 - Photo of disturbing subject, politics, nudity, illegal activity or other not related content will be rejected

 ## App
 It is a basic React application that listing information from a js file.
-Do not worry if you are not familiar with React, your only need to modify an array of objects which detailed below.
+Do not worry if you are not familiar with React, you only need to modify an array of objects which detailed below.

 ## How to contribute